jakemac53/language/working/const functions/feature-specification.md

 variables down to `reflectClass(T)`.

-Additionally, it can crawl all the declarations of `T`, but the only thing that ends up in the final program is the constant list of field names.
+Additionally, it can crawl all the declarations of `T`, but the only thing that ends up in the final program is the constant list of field symbols.
 We were not required to retain the other declarations or any other information about `T` even though we "used" it during the const creation.